 “Developing inclusive assessment practices with children and their families demonstrates respect for diversity, and helps educators, families, and children make sense of the assessment information.”

-The special needs resources we recommend to early childhood educators are:
+The inclusive education resources we recommend to early childhood educators are: